CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

       - The language was named after the British comedy group Monty Python, and designed with a concise syntax that emphasizes readability; combined with its extensive standard library, versatility, community, and open-source nature, which has made it a popular and widely used programming language.

   22. **Stallman** - [Richard Matthew Stallman](https://www.sis.pitt.edu/mbsclass/hall_of_fame/stallman.html)
-      - An American programmer and free software movement activist known for founding the [GNU project](https://www.gnu.org/gnu/thegnuproject.en.html), the [Free Software Foundation](https://www.fsf.org/about/), and the [League for Programming Freedom](https://groups.csail.mit.edu/mac/projects/lpf/).
+      - An American programmer and free software movement activist known for founding the [GNU project](https://www.gnu.org/gnu/thegnuproject.en.html), the FSF [(Free Software Foundation)](https://www.fsf.org/about/), and the LPF [(League for Programming Freedom)](https://groups.csail.mit.edu/mac/projects/lpf/).
-      - <cont here>
+      - In 1983, Stallman launched the GNU Project, an initiative aimed at developing a complete Unix-like operating system composed entirely of free software.
+The project's name, "GNU", is a recursive acronym that stands for *GNU's Not Unix*.
+      - The FSF was established in 1985, and stands to promote the rights of users *- to run, study, distribute, and modify computer software*.
+This is encapsulated in the FSF's seminal work; the GPL [(GNU General Public License)](https://www.gnu.org/licenses/gpl-3.0.en.html), which embodies the concept of [copyleft](https://www.gnu.org/licenses/copyleft.en.html#:~:text=Copyleft%20is%20a%20general%20method,in%20the%20public%20domain%2C%20uncopyrighted.) and ensures that software remains free for all users.
+      - In 1989, he co-founded the LPF, which advocates for the rights of computer programmers and the preservation of software freedom.
+Their goal is to defend the principles of freedom in software development by opposing legislation and corporate policies that hinder programmers' ability to create and distribute software freely.

   23. **Stroustrup** - [Bjarne Stroustrup]()
   24. **Thompson** - [Ken Thompson]()